davidhjp/davidhjp.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Heejong Park.
+Hello, my name is David.
 I have worked at the University of Auckland for two years as a research fellow and software developer.
 My main research areas are formal languages and execution platforms for real-time embedded systems.